 What is historical fiction?

 Historical fiction is a subgroup of Informational fiction (or Info-Fic or Fic-informational).
-An informational fiction presents facts and information within a fictional story.
+Informational fiction presents facts and information within a fictional story.
 These stories may include made-up dialogue, fictional characters, and/or made-up descriptions.
 However, the essential historical information is verifiable and based on documented research.
 Here is a good blog post about informational fiction and narrative nonfiction.

 Why does writing historical fiction matter?